-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with medical staff and mental health staff; a policy which states that residents are subject to disciplinary sanctions only pursuant to a formal disciplinary process following an administrative finding that the resident engaged in residentupon-resident sexual abuse; Investigations.
-II-B-2.1 Behavior Management - Youth Refocus Options.
-II-B-2.1 Behavior Management - Youth Refocus Options; attachment 1.
-Samples of "refocus" options given to youth.
-311 I-A-10.0 Preventing Youth Sexual Abuse and Harassment.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with administrators, medical staff, and mental health staff; policy which states that residents are subject to disciplinary sanctions only pursuant to a formal disciplinary process following an administrative finding that the resident engaged in resident-upon-resident sexual abuse; II-B-2.1, Behavior Management - Youth Refocus Options.
+II-B-2.1, Behavior Management - Youth Refocus Options; attachment 1.
+Sample of a "refocus" option given to youth.
 Use of Isolation as a sanction is prohibited by OYA, in accordance with Oregon Administrative Rules (OAR 416-490-0032(2).
-However, youth in Isolation must receive basic services, II-B-1.2 Use of Time-out, Room-lock other, Isolation, Pg 11, IV.G.3.
-In the past 12 months, there were 23 administrative findings of resident-on-resident sexual abuse or sexual harassment that have occurred at the facility, but there were zero criminal findings.
-Documentation reviewed indicates that youth were refocused consistent with this Standard and agency policy.
-Isolation has not been used as a sanction for Sexual Abuse.
+However, youth in Isolation must receive basic services, II-B-1.2, Use of Time-out, Room-lock other, Isolation (pg.
+11, IV.G.3).
+No youth were found to have engaged in resident-on-resident sexual abuse at CTYTF.
+Documentation was consistent with this Standard in the investigations regarding the four administrative findings of resident-on-resident sexual abuse at other facilities.
+A triangulation of evidence verifies compliance with this Standard.